silvzr/VendingSpoofer/README.md

 - Once rebooted, you should be able to successfully open your apps.

 ## FAQ and issues
-### The wearable app asks me to download the plugin from the Play Store
-After the installation finishes, open the LSPosed Manager and add the app to the PixelSpoof module.
-Reboot afterwards.
-You might need to clear cache and data of the app you want to spoof too.
+Select the app you want to spoof in the lsposed menu for the app.